Building your organization’s capacity

 Get A Website Accessibility Audit

-Accessibility Services Canada offers four types of audits to match your web strategy needs and budget.
+Accessibility Services Canada offers several types of audits to match your web strategy needs and budget.

 - Small Website Accessibility Audit

-This audit evaluates the site template and three (3) pages, representative of various types of web content, against WCAG 2.0 A and AA criteria.
-Remediation suggestions will be offered on how to fix identified issues.
+This audit evaluates the site template and three (3) pages, representative of various types of web content, against WCAG 2.0, Level A and AA (or WCAG 2.1, Level A and AA) criteria.
+Remediation suggestions will be offered for how to fix identified issues.

 Outcome: The Small Website Audit allows for organizing site-wide improvements, with a focus on fixing the website template.
 It also supports beginning to address some of the general content accessibility issues.